square-computersetup/square-computersetup.github.io/_pages/mac-mdm2.md

 {% include duosetup.md %}

-After completing Duo setup you can open the appropriate Slack Workspace
+After completing Duo setup you can open the appropriate Slack Workspace.

-Nex, in Safari you will need to go to this website: __go.sqprod.co/mdmold__
+Next, in Safari you will need to go to this website: __go.sqprod.co/mdmold__

 Once you get there you will be prompted to log in using Duo again.
 Enter the same login information you just used and __Send a Push__ when prompted.